SAFETY4SEA Singapore Conference

 Panel # 4: Best Practices & Lessons Learned [ 12:30 – 13:30 ]

-- Nitin Mathur, Managing Director, Wallem Ship Management, Singapore – Experience Transfer and Best Practices beyond compliance
+- Reji Joseph, Marine HR Manager, Wallem Ship Management, Singapore – Experience Transfer and Best Practices beyond compliance

 - Richard Dias, Deputy Commissioner of Maritime Affairs, International Registries – Port State Control: A flag state perspective

-- Apostolos Belokas, Managing Editor, SAFETY4SEA – Benchmarking as a tool to minimize risk
+- Apostolos Belokas, Managing Editor, SAFETY4SEA – 5 steps to benchmark any fleet, port and organization

 20 min Panel Discussion & Questions Open to the floor